Teaching Guiding History

 I'm currently developing some pages on the website which will give an idea of what each section was up to in a given decade - the testwork, typical games, songs and activities from books published in the relevant era - to help with this.

-Often, a tray of seemingly random objects, or some items laid out on a table, or some old clothes on coathangers - is comparatively dull, whereas having things explained, (or to use the jargon, 'interpreted'), can make all the difference to the level of interest generated - a camp blanket or a photo album can come alive if someone can point out that "that one is a hostess badge, just like the one you've got" or "we had no choice but to use those lat toilets in that photo at my first camp - I dreaded it, but we were there for a week so sooner or later you just had to cope with the chemical smell - and the noise of opening that long zip on the tent meant everyone knew what you were there for, it didn't matter how casually and discretely you had happened to stroll in the general direction!"
+Often, a tray of seemingly random objects, or some books on a table, or some old clothes on coathangers - is quite dull, whereas having things explained, (or to use the jargon, 'interpreted'), can make all the difference to the level of interest generated - a camp blanket or a photo album can come alive if someone can point out that "that one is a hostess badge, just like the one you've got" or "we had no choice but to use those lat toilets in that photo at my first camp - I dreaded it, but we were there for a week so sooner or later you just had to cope with the chemical smell - and the noise of opening that long zip on the tent meant everyone knew what you were there for, it didn't matter how casually and discretely you had happened to stroll in the general direction!"

 Another great option is for the girls to meet 'old Brownies or Guides' - could your unit visit an older Trefoil Guild group, or visit some of the residents in a residential home for older people, to chat to them and find out what sort of activities they did when they were young and find out how they compare?
-They may have memories of Guide meetings, camps and rallies they'd love to share, remember their favourite games or songs - and they'd be keen to hear what the units do nowadays too, maybe some things haven't changed very much after all - it could become a really interesting exchange for both groups . . .
+They may have memories of Guide meetings, camps and rallies they'd love to share, remember favourite games or songs - and they'd be keen to hear what the units do nowadays too, maybe some things haven't changed very much after all - it could become a really interesting exchange for both groups to learn from each other . . .

 Old Guide Books